Jacksonville, Florida: Media and technology

-Jacksonville is also considered, after 2017, the 46th-largest local radio market in the U.S. and is also dominated by two of the largest media groups in the United States that also dominates the American radio industry, including the following: Cox Radio and iHeartMedia.
-The dominant AM radio station in terms of ratings - or households to use an industry term tuning in, is WOKV 690AM, which is also the flagship station for the Jacksonville Jaguars.
+In 2017, Jacksonville was the 46th-largest local radio market in the U.S. It is dominated by two of the largest media groups in the United States, Cox Radio and iHeartMedia.
+The dominant AM radio station in terms of ratings - or households to use an industry term tuning in, is WOKV 690AM, which is the flagship station for the Jacksonville Jaguars.
 In May 2013, WOKV began simulcasting on 104.5 FM as WOKV FM.
-There are two radio stations currently broadcasting, after 2017, primarily contemporary American (U.S. Based) Pop music, and they are the following: WAPE 95.1 which has somewhat dominated this niche for over 20 years but had competition originally based out of Atlanta, Georgia and Los Angeles, California linked to Ryan Seacrest.
-And more recently has been challenged to a certain extent by WKSL 97.9 FM (KISS FM).
+There are two radio stations broadcasting, after 2017, primarily contemporary American (U.S. Based) Pop music.
+WAPE 95.1 has somewhat dominated this niche for over 20 years but had competition originally based out of Atlanta, Georgia and Los Angeles, California, linked to Ryan Seacrest.
+They have been challenged to an extent by WKSL 97.9 FM (KISS FM).

-For other popular genres of music, this would be WJBT 93.3 (The Beat) which is a mostly gangster-oriented Hip-Hop/R&B station and 96.9 The Eagle WJGL which is mostly a Classical or Hard Rock station, while its HD subchannel WJGL-HD2 operates an Urban CHR format under the moniker Power 106.1.
-WPLA 107.3 is its competitor specializing in Contemporary Rock music under the moniker "107.3 Planet Radio."
-And moreover, WEZI 102.9 is considered another competitor that specializes in Alternative R&B or Adult Contemporary that is often branded as "Easy 102.9" along with 96.1 WEJZ branded as "96.1 WEJZ", WHJX "Hot 106.5" specializing in urban adult contemporary, and WQIK 99.1 simply specializing in traditional country or Americana as well as WGNE-FM 99.9, and WJCT 89.9 lastly being the local National Public Radio affiliate.
-Moreover, a Christian Contemporary alternative would be WJKV 90.9 FM that is also an Educational Media Foundation K-LOVE outlet.
+WJBT 93.3 (The Beat) is a mostly gangster-oriented Hip-Hop/R&B station.
+96.9 The Eagle WJGL is mostly a Classical or Hard Rock station.
+HD subchannel WJGL-HD2 operates an Urban CHR format under the moniker Power 106.1.
+WPLA 107.3 specializes in Contemporary Rock music under the moniker "107.3 Planet Radio."
+WEZI 102.9 plays Alternative R&B or Adult Contemporary that is often branded as "Easy 102.9".
+96.1 WEJZ and WHJX "Hot 106.5" play urban adult contemporary.
+WQIK 99.1 play traditional country or Americana as well as WGNE-FM 99.9.
+WJCT 89.9 is the local National Public Radio affiliate.
+A Christian Contemporary alternative is WJKV 90.9 FM that is also an Educational Media Foundation K-LOVE outlet.